brooth/jeta/README.md

 ```
 In the second approach you have to remember to amend the xml file each time you create new handler.
 No validation also, so incorrect entered class name fails at runtime.

 @ObjectCollector also can be used to provide the instances of the collected objects.
-See [jeta-samples][jeta-samples] for more details.
+See [jeta-samples][jeta-samples] to find details.

 ### @Implementation
-In case of a library or module, might be case when an implementation is unknown at compile-time and being defined only in the end-product:
+In case of a library or module, there might be case when an implementation is unknown at compile-time and being defined only in the end-product:
 ```java
 abstract class FooBuilder {
     public abstract Foo build();